How to keep track of your blogging income and expenses (plus free Blogging Accounts Spreadsheet)

-If you earn any income from your blog, you need to keep track of your blogging finances – both for your own benefit and for tax purposes!
-Discover how to keep track of your blogging income and expenses, plus get my free, easy to use BLOGGING ACCOUNTS SPREADSHEET!
+If you earn any income from your blog, you need to keep track of your blogging finances – both for your own benefit and for tax purposes.
+Discover how to keep track of your blogging income and expenses, plus grab a copy of my free, easy to use BLOGGING ACCOUNTS SPREADSHEET!

 However, one of the downsides to this is that, whilst it’s great being your own boss, it also means you have to do EVERYTHING yourself – and that includes keeping track of your income and expenses.
 There’s no accounts department to sort it out – it’s all on you!

-In this post I am going to be sharing with you all my simple tips and tricks that I use to keep on top of my blogging finances – plus you can grab my BLOGGING ACCOUNTS SPREADSHEET – the exact same one I use, for FREE!
+In this article I am going to share with you all the simple tips and tricks that I use to keep on top of my blogging finances – plus you can grab my BLOGGING ACCOUNTS SPREADSHEET – based on the exact same one I use, for FREE!

 Two Important Caveats